tjkandala/react-svelte-stores/README.md

 You can use react-svelte-stores to create a finite state machine component that can receive messages from other components.

-- The state enum or string union represents the vertices of a state diagram.
+- The discriminated union of states represents the vertices of a state diagram.
 - The switch cases in the reducer function represent the edges of a state diagram; the transitions between states.
 - Side effects are handled in `useEffect`